AcademyXi/technical-challenge/README.md

 Using Koa as an api framework, we'd like to get a view of how you would design and build a small local api, to create courses and manage students.

-Here We are leaving the repository for you to branch it, please follows the convention we are after.
+Here we are leaving the repository for you to branch it, please follows the convention we are after.

-The challenge requires you to create a small API which has 3 main functions, create a new course, c reate a new student, and enrol a student into a course.
+The challenge requires you to create a small API which has 3 o 4 main functions, create a new course, create a new course intake, create a new student, and enrol a student into a course.
 For the purpose of this exercise, storing the created documents in a database is not required, however experience dealing with noSQL is required for this role, so you may want to consider implementing a small noSQL database for this challenge.